kickserv/dojo/docs/nav.md

 ## Navbar

 The main navbar contains the Kickserv logo, main app sections, and account menu.

+### Vertical Navbar

 The default presentation of the navbar is vertical, to be used as a sidebar.

 {% example html %}
 <div class="navbar">